iMazing Profile Editor: Working with Custom Manifests

 ⚡ Adding new preference domains: custom manifests that introduce a new configuration domain will appear as additional sections under the Available User Domains group.

-For certain workflows it may be useful to go beyond overriding individual manifests, and to replace the default source of manifests entirely. iMazing Profile Editor lets you change to another online manifest repository, or even use a local folder as its manifest source.
+For certain workflows it may be useful to go beyond overriding individual manifests, and to replace the default manifests source entirely. iMazing Profile Editor lets you change to another online manifest repository, or even use a local folder as its manifest source.

 Online manifest repository

 By default, the app polls our GitHub fork of ProfileManifests for the most recent manifests.
-We use a fork so that we can roll our contributions out quickly to users before they get merged and in order to add manifests not currently supported by other apps (e.g. VPN), but we continuously sync it back up with its ProfileCreator upstream.
+We use a fork so that we can roll our contributions out quickly to users before they get merged and also in order to add manifests not currently supported by other editors (e.g. VPN).
+We do, however, continuously sync our fork back up with its ProfileCreator upstream.

 To switch to another repository, open the app preferences and select the Manifests tab.
 When Online GitHub repository is selected, you can enter custom repository address and branch.